Tag Archives: Croatian

 Albert Osborn

 Born 1898, Førde, Norway.
 Sailor; laborer.
 Migrated to US 1909 with step-mother to rejoin father.
 1915 went to England as a sailor; returned 1916 (without inspection).
 Joined the IWW in Devil’s Lake, North Dakota in 1915, but during his inspection claimed “I don’t care much about them…I had to join, because it was a matter of joining them or getting beaten up in going around the country in the harvest fields…they throw you from trains going sixty miles an hour.”
-1917 arrested in Everett, Washington for no registering for the draft; served 13 days in jail.
+1917 arrested in Everett, Washington for not registering for the draft; served 13 days in jail.
 Arrested May 23, 1918 in Seattle as an IWW member.
 Diagnosed as “insane” June 6, 1918 due to “dementia praecox” resulting from a head injury as a child.Deported September 20, 1919 (as “likely to become a public charge,” entering without inspection, and suffering from “insanity”).
 According to Commissioner General of Immigration A. Caminetti, “the charge against him does not arise, even remotely, from his connection with the I.W.W.”
-Subsequent activities unknown.

 INS file 54414/81